 The dog needs to be in your sight at all times.
 Many people will tie the leash around their waste, leave slack, or they will hold the leash onto their wrist by grasping it.

 You’ve made it this far and I am here to reward YOU!
-Here’s a clean up urine from rugs trick I learned by accident!
-Go me!
+Here’s a clean-up urine from rugs trick I learned by accident!
 Your dog is bound to have accidents during this process.
-If an accident occurs and it is on a rug, you need to blot the urine up with paper towels, clean with a pet safe cleaner, and for this we absolutely adore the Rocco & Roxie Stain and Odor spray.
+If an accident occurs and it is on a rug, you need to blot the urine up with paper towels, and clean with a pet-safe cleaner like Rocco and Roxie’s Stain and Odor Eliminator.

 Please please please, if you take anything away from this article, keep in mind that dogs are not peeing inside to upset you.
 If you come home and yell at a dog for peeing in the house, that dog has no clue what is happening other than you just turned his day upside down.
 A dog needs to be in the act or getting ready to pee inside for you to redirect and take him outside.